Irenezs/Notes/Physics.md

 # Wednesday

 A hadron is a particle made up of quarks and antiquarks.
-This
+Some examples are protons, pions, and kaons.
+A lepton is a fundamental particle, It cannot be divided further into